-Interestingly, the adversarially finetuned models (\bertadv)---both with a linear and an MLP adversary---does not show decreased bias according to $\mathrm{GAP}_{z,y}^{\mathrm{TPR}, \mathrm{RMS}}$, and do not hinder the ability to predict gender at all.\footnote{In training, the adversaries converged to close-to-random gender prediction accuracy, but this did not generalize to \emph{new} adversaries in test time.
-This phenomenon was observed---albeit to a lesser degree---by \citet{elazar-goldberg-2018-adversarial}.} Besides the effectiveness of \method\ for selective information removal, we conclude that the connection between the ability to predict gender from the representation, and the TPR-GAP metric, is not clear cut, and requires further study, as has been noted recently \cite{goldfarb2021intrinsic, orgad2022gender}.
+Interestingly, the adversarially finetuned models (\bertadv)---both with a linear and an MLP adversary---show somewhat decreased bias as measured by $\mathrm{GAP}_{y, z}^{\mathrm{TPR}, \mathrm{RMS}}$, but do not hinder the ability to predict gender at all.\footnote{During training, the adversaries converged to close-to-random gender prediction accuracy; but this did not generalize to \emph{new} adversaries at test time.
+This phenomenon was observed---albeit to a lesser degree---by \citet{elazar-goldberg-2018-adversarial}.} Beyond the effectiveness of \method for selective information removal, we conclude that the connection between the ability to predict gender from the representation, and the TPR-gap metric, is not clear-cut, and requires further study.